hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 You must manage and prepare the network based on the type of hypervisor.

-For more details information on network planning see [Preparing your network](/helion/openstack/ga/install/prereqs/) and for securing network see [/helion/openstack/ga/install/security/](Network security).
+For more details information on network planning see [Preparing your network](/helion/openstack/ga/install/prereqs/).

 <!---